 - Ban – For persistent poor conduct.
 May take the form of a race ban or permanent exclusion.
 Please don’t let this happen.

-Accumulation of 4 points (equivalent to x4 warnings or x2 reprimands) within four events will result in an additional penalty at the discretion of the stewarding team.
+Accumulation of 4 points within a season will result in an additional penalty at the discretion of the stewarding team.

 A driver may appeal a decision to the admin team within two days of the stewarding outcomes being published.